Azzam (2013 yacht)

 Azzam (عزام, literally "Resolute") is a private superyacht built by German shipyard Lürssen Yachts.
 Azzam was launched on 5 April 2013.
-At 180 m in length, she is the longest private motor yacht in the world.
-She has a beam of 20.8 m and an unusually shallow draft of 4.3 m.
+At 180 m in length, it is the longest private motor yacht in the world.
+It has a beam of 20.8 m and an unusually shallow draft of 4.3 m.
 The yacht was delivered on 9 September 2013.

 Engineering

 Mubarak Saad al Ahbabi directed the construction of Azzam, with technical engineering by Lürssen Yachts, design by Nauta Yachts, and interior design by Christophe Leoni.
 Following a year of engineering, the yacht was built in only three years, a record for a ship of this size.
 Azzam can travel at high speed in shallow waters.

 Features

-Her main salon is 29 m long, she has a beam of 18 m, an open plan, and no pillars.
-Her top speed is over 32 knots, powered by a combination of two gas turbines and two diesel engines with a total power output of 35048 kW through four pump-jets.
+Its main salon is 29 m long, it has a beam of 18 m, an open plan, and no pillars.
+Its top speed is over 32 knots, powered by a combination of two gas turbines and two diesel engines with a total power output of 35048 kW through four pump-jets.
 Two of the pump-jets are nonmovable round water outlets in the middle of the stern, while the other two feature movable duct water outlets that provide thrust vectoring capabilities.

 At an estimated cost of $605 million, the ship cost approximately $100 million more than the third-largest private motor yacht, Eclipse.